MassonNN/aiogram/docs/api/session/aiohttp.rst

 .. note::

-    Aiogram prefers `BasicAuth` over username and password in URL, so if proxy URL contains login and password and `BasicAuth` object is passed at the same time aiogram will use login and password from `BasicAuth` instance.
+    masogram prefers `BasicAuth` over username and password in URL, so if proxy URL contains login and password and `BasicAuth` object is passed at the same time masogram will use login and password from `BasicAuth` instance.

 Proxy chains
 ------------

-Since `aiohttp-socks <https://pypi.org/project/aiohttp-socks/>`_ supports proxy chains, you're able to use them in aiogram
+Since `aiohttp-socks <https://pypi.org/project/aiohttp-socks/>`_ supports proxy chains, you're able to use them in masogram

 Example of chain proxies:

 .. code-block::

     from aiohttp import BasicAuth
-    from aiogram.client.session.aiohttp import AiohttpSession
+    from masogram.client.session.aiohttp import AiohttpSession

     auth = BasicAuth(login="user", password="password")
     session = AiohttpSession(